Cel31/Cel31/README.md

 ### 🔭 I’m currently working on the FAIR Phytolith Project

-### 🌱 I’m currently learning how to use the open science tools.
-I am also learning how to make baskets, to create compost and bokashi compost from trash!
+### 🌱 I’m currently learning:
+- how to use the open science tools
+- how to make baskets,
+- how to create compost and bokashi compost from trash!

 ### 👯 I’m looking to collaborate on sustainable project
 <!--